Information for patients, relatives and advocates

-This information sheet is for the Call 4 Concern referral service for adult inpatients.
-This enables the patient or loved one to call for help and advice if they are concerned that there is a noticeable change or deterioration in a patient’s clinical condition.
-This acts as an extra safeguard for patients or their loved ones who want a second opinion about treatment options, particularly in the event of a suspected deterioration or serious concern on behalf of a patient.
+This information sheet is for the Call for Concern referral service for children, young people and adult patients in hospital.
+This enables the patient, their relatives, carers or advocates to call for help and advice if they are concerned that there is a noticeable change or deterioration in a patient’s clinical condition.
+This acts as an extra safeguard by referring to the Call for Concern service for a rapid review from a separate care team, particularly in the event of a suspected deterioration or serious concern on behalf of a patient.

 Patient safety is a high priority at Cambridge University Hospitals NHS Foundation Trust.
-We believe that patients and relatives know when their condition or that of a loved one is changing for the worse.
+We believe that patients, their families, carers or advocates know when their condition or that of a loved one is changing for the worse.
 Contacting our Rapid Response Team (RRT) is a way to add to the safety initiatives already in place at our hospital.
 The team are contactable 24 hours a day.

 Who are RRT?